Skip to content

 Building SOA and TPMO into the funnel, not around it

 Agents who treat these as friction cut corners and end up in complaint reports.
 Agents who build them into the process get something valuable back: a clean paper trail that protects commissions, plus a full-call library that makes coaching real.
 When we build compliant Medicare marketing systems, disclaimer placement above the fold and explicit consent capture are checklist items, not afterthoughts.
+The same lens decides which channels are worth running at all, which is how we sort how Medicare agents get clients compliantly before any budget is committed.

 A few ways the rules shape good marketing: